OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

 For [various reasons](http://tim.dierks.org/2014/05/security-standards-and-name-changes-in.html) the next version of the protocol (effectively SSL 3.1) was named Transport Layer Security (TLS) version 1.0.
 Subsequently TLS versions 1.1, 1.2 and 1.3 have been released.

 The terms "SSL", "SSL/TLS" and "TLS" are frequently used interchangeably, and in many cases "SSL" is used when referring to the more modern TLS protocol.
-This cheatsheet will use the term "TLS" except where referring to the legacy protocols.
+This cheat sheet will use the term "TLS" except where referring to the legacy protocols.

 ## Server Configuration